camgunz/d2k/doc/style_guide.md

 indicating what headers an including C source file should include before it.
 If you need something declared in a different header file, forward declare it.
 If you need to modify the original header file to do so, feel free to.
-This cuts down on compilation time and avoids complicated dependency problems.
+This cuts down on compilation time and avoids complicated dependency issues.

 ### Header Guards